Vasileia-Apostolou/all_about_glam_blog/README.md

  ### Manual Testing
  * I tested the registration form by creating several fake user accounts with a username, email address, password and tested the "Register" button.
- * I logged in from several fake user account using the username and email address and tested the "Login" button.
+ * I logged in from several fake user accounts using the username and password and tested the "Login" button.
  * I tested the log out funtion from all accounts by clicking on the "Logout" button.
  * I created hundreds of new posts and I tested the form inputs and "Create Post" button.
  * I tested that all post created display in the "Home" page.
  * I tested the edit function by updating the title, image url and content of the post and tested the "Update" button.
  * I tested that the "Cancel" button takes user from the "Edit Post" page back to "Home".
  * I tested the Image URL input by copying image address from google images.
- * I tested the delete post funtion by clicking on the "Delete" button and tested defensive programming by also clicking on the "Delete" button which appears in a pop-up.
+ * I tested the delete post funtion by clicking on the "Delete" button and tested defensive programming by again clicking on the "Delete" button which appears in a pop-up.
  * I tested that the "Cancel" button exits the delete pop-up.
- * I tested that the view post button displays the post alone in a seperate page.
+ * I tested that the "View Post" button displays the post alone in a seperate page.
  * I tested the search bar by typing words that existing and words that don't exists in posts that I created.
 Also I tested that the "No Results Found" text appears when there are no results found.
  * I tested that all flash messages appear to the correct action with the correct message.
- * I tested the navbar links to make sure that when the user is logged in the only navbar links that appear are "Home", "Profile", "Create Post" and "Logout", and when the user is logged out the only navbar links that appear are "Home", "Register" and "Login".
+ * I tested the navbar to make sure that when the user is logged in the only navbar links that appear are "Home", "Profile", "Create Post" and "Logout", and when the user is logged out the only navbar links that appear are "Home", "Register" and "Login".
- * I tested that the "Login" and "Register" anchor tags under the "Register" and "Login" form work correctly.
+ * I tested that the "Login" and "Register" anchor tags under the "Login" and "Register" forms work correctly.
- * I tested the navbar responsiveness and it collapses to a hamburger menu and displays all navbar link correctly.
+ * I tested the navbar responsiveness and it collapses to a hamburger menu and displays all navbar links correctly.
  * I tested that the "All About Glam" navbar brand redirects user to the Home page.
  * I tested all social media links in the footer.

 After many tests I confirm that all functionalities work and appear as intended on different screen sizes.

  ### Resolved Bugs

  ### Unresolved Bugs